fmfnet/DOH/README.md

 attribute with the error code.
 The parameters are the name we want resolve and the record type we are asking for.

-When parameters have an invalid value, an InvalidValurException will be raised
+When parameters have an invalid value, an InvalidValurException will be fired, network or DNS error doesn't fire any exception, error will be reported with an status code.

 Valid record types: NS, MX, TXT, A, AAAA, CNAME, SPF, SOA, PTR, SRV, DS, DNSKEY